syncthing/docs/users/config.rst

 Config File Format
 ------------------

-The following shows the default configuration file:
+The following shows an example of the default configuration file (IDs will differ):

 .. code-block:: xml